Exhausted by Self-Improvement? Shift from Fixing to Living with Compassionate Growth

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is compassionate growth?
+What is self-growth burnout?